deepgram/web-next/content/blog/posts/build-a-presentation-coaching-application-with-recall/index.md

   - partner
   - javascript
 ---
 [Recall](https://www.recall.ai) provides a developer API to get real-time meeting data from a number of different platforms.
 It does this by sending Recall bots into meetings to observe what is happening and then provide data on-demand or in real-time.
-They are also a Deepgram customer, so you can expect accurate transcripts as well!
+As well as transcripts, they provide metadata including a participant list and linked calendar invite.

-In this tutorial, you will build a presentation coaching application.
+In this tutorial, you will build a virtual presentation coaching application.
 The application will allow you to send a Recall bot into a Zoom call, remove them, and get insights once the call is over.
+One of the great things about Recall is their support of other platforms like Google Meet, Microsoft Teams, and WebEx with no additional code.

+For this project, we'll complete the following steps:

+1. A﻿dd a bot to a Zoom call
+2. G﻿et data about speakers in the call
+3. C﻿alculate speaker turn counts (to see if you took up more turns than others)
+4. C﻿reate a speaker-separated transcript
+5. C﻿alcuate talk-time per speaker

 ## Before You Start